Wasserstein Patch Prior for Image Superresolution: Abstract

 \section{Abstract}

 In this paper, we introduce a Wasserstein patch prior for superresolution of two- and three-dimensional images.
-Here, we assume that we have given (additionally to the low resolution observation) a reference image which has a similar patch distribution as the ground truth of the reconstruction.
-This assumption is e.g.\ fulfilled when working with texture images or material data.
-Then, the proposed regularizer penalizes the $W_2$-distance of the patch distribution of the reconstruction to the patch distribution of some reference image at different scales.
-We demonstrate the performance of the proposed regularizer by two- and three-dimensional numerical examples.
+In addition to the low-resolution observation, we assume that we are given a reference image which has a similar patch distribution as the ground truth of the reconstruction.
+This assumption can e.g.\ be fulfilled when working with texture images or homogeneous material data.
+Then, the proposed regularizer penalizes the $W_2$-distance of the patch distribution of the reconstruction to the patch distribution of the reference image at different scales.
+We demonstrate the performance of the proposed method by applying it to two- and three-dimensional images of materials' microstructures.